epispot/covid-19/README.md

 Date | Expectations
 --- | ---
-1 :heavy_check_mark: | Transfer test models from `epispot` to this repository 2 | Set up an automated workflow for website updates
-3 | Begin analyzing the effect of COVID-19 using the models 4 | Continue building more model
+1 :heavy_check_mark: | Transfer test models from `epispot` to this repository 2 :heavy_check_mark: | Set up an automated workflow for website updates 3 :heavy_check_mark: | Begin analyzing the effect of COVID-19 using the models 4 | Continue building more models

 ## Ready for launch :rocket: